scottprahl/miepython/README.md

 # miepython

-`miepython` is a Python module to calculate light scattering of solid spheres.
+`miepython` is a pure Python module to calculate light scattering by non-absorbing, partially-absorbing, or perfectly conducting spheres.
 Mie theory is used, following the [procedure in given by Wiscombe](http://opensky.ucar.edu/islandora/object/technotes:232)

+This code provides functions for calculating the extinction efficiency, scattering efficiency, backscattering, and scattering asymmetry.
+Moreover, a set of angles can be given and to calculate the scattering for a sphere.

 ## Usage